Attosecond XFEL and Beyond

 Accelerator and FEL systems are already too high-dimensional and too nonlinear to rely only on manual tuning or brute-force scans.
 If we want light sources to become more adaptive and more precisely controlled, intelligent optimization must become part of the physics workflow.

-I use Bayesian optimization, machine learning, and physics-informed algorithms for machine studies, FEL design, and operational optimization, especially where these methods can improve both physical insight and practical controllability.
+This work uses Bayesian optimization, machine learning, and physics-informed algorithms for machine studies, FEL design, and operational optimization, especially where these methods can improve both physical insight and practical controllability.

 Papers